 Students who were not born in the U.S. are required to provide an International Certificate of Vaccination as approved by WHO: The World Health Organization.
 This document is required as evidence for immunizations administered outside of the United States.

-All students must have two MMR's: 30 days apart, the first one being on or after the first birthday, and three TD's: second dose must be at least 28 days after the first dose, third dose must be at least six months after the second dose.
-One dose must be a Tdap, and the last dose must have been given within the last 10 years.
-The meningococcal conjugate vaccine is required for all students under the age of 22, and one dose must have been given on or after their 16th birthday.
-In addition, students not born in the U.S. must have a Tuberculosis screening prior to the deadline.
-If upon review of the TB screening it is determined you are at risk of TB, the student is required to complete the TB blood test.
+Students must provide proof of 2 MMR's: 30 days apart, the first one being on or after the first birthday, and 3 TD's: the second dose must be at least 28 days after the first dose, the third dose must be at least six months after the second dose.
+One dose must be a Tdap, and the last dose must be within the last 10 years.
+The meningococcal conjugate vaccine is required for all students under the age of 22, one dose must have been given on or after their 16th birthday.

+In addition, students not born in the U.S. must have a Tuberculosis screening before the deadline.
+If upon review of the TB screening, it is determined you are at risk of TB, the student will require to complete the TB blood test.
 The TB blood testing must be done in the U.S. within 30 days of attending classes.
 Those who have not completed this requirement within the deadline will be administratively withdrawn from all classes.
-Students who have been treated for tuberculosis or who have been treated because of a positive tuberculin skin/blood test in the past must bring those medical records to Health Services.
+Students who have been treated for tuberculosis, or who have been treated because of a positive tuberculin skin/blood test in the past must provide medical records to Health Services.
 All medical records must be accompanied by a certified English translation.